kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 {% endhighlight %}

-Now that an encrypted container has been opened on each disk, *any* data written to it will be suitably random.
-Therefore, we can use `/dev/zero` to generate data as it is much fast than `/dev/urandom`, which on my machine is ~100 times slower to read from.
+Now that an encrypted container has been opened on each disk, *any* data written to it will appear to be suitably random.
+Therefore, you can use `/dev/zero` to generate data as it is much faster than `/dev/urandom`, which on my machine is ~100 times slower to read from.
 To overwrite to disk, simply execute the following `dd` command for each dm-crypt container you created.